Your accommodation ...

 Your accommodation in Uganda.

 Our accommodation in Uganda is located directly on the main Mbarara-Kabale Road about 280km south west from Kampala on the eastern edge of the Kigezi Highlands.
 It is a beautiful rural area with a tiny trading centre a few hundred metres away and a small town 10km (a 30p bus ride) away.
 Nearby hills offering excellent walking opportunities flank each side of the road closely, in-front and behind the Lodge compound.
-The main accommodation, Uganda Lodge, is situated on a two acre plot and just a hundred yards or so away we have several more acres where we have built the school, its classrooms, school toilets and a headmasters study.
-Across the road is our new health clinic.
+The main accommodation, Uganda Lodge, is situated on a two acre plot and just a hundred yards or so away we have several more acres where we have built the school.
+Across the road is our health clinic.

 Meals are cooked by our in-house local staff.
 They provide three good meals a day plus afternoon tea and chapattis or bananas; meals consist of a variety of different vegetables and sauces with meat being offered just a few times a week.